gsgallant/nflhangman/README.md

 #Comments
-My very first game and I thoroughly enjoyed doing this project!
+My very first JavaScript/jQuery app.
+I thoroughly enjoyed doing this project!
 It was a great opportunity to see what I could do with the style and the sound effects and the logic of filling in blanks as the user chose letters.
 This was a nice way to get my logic muscles exercising again back in the software industry.

 <p align="center">
 &copy; Greg Gallant